July 2007 Archives

 Spend Money, Preserve our Way of Life

-Cristakis's concludes in his video that "interventions that target groups of individuals rather than sole isolated individuals are likely to be more effective".
+Cristakis concludes in his video that "interventions that target groups of individuals rather than sole isolated individuals are likely to be more effective".
 Aha!
 Like so many CDC recommendations?
 Trans-fat legislation?
 We'll institute more gym.
 Not possible?
-Cristakis manages to cover all bets with his third point, hedging, "to the extent that prevention or treatment of weight gain in one person works, you're more likely to contribute to avoidance of weight gain in others."
-Somehow I sense a collective "PHEW!" from corporations and individuals who would favor this obesity conclusion, this new social network phenomenon, because it requires no policy change.
+Cristakis manages to cover all bets with his third point, "to the extent that prevention or treatment of weight gain in one person works, you're more likely to contribute to avoidance of weight gain in others."

 (Image source: http://commons.wikimedia.org/wiki/Image:Soda_jerk_NYWTS.jpg)